panoply/vscode-liquid/readme.md

 # Extension Conflicts

 If you are using alternative extensions such as the Shopify Liquid or Liquid Languages Support extension then you may run into some issues.
-The conflicts will be caused because these extensions also target Liquid grammars.
+The conflicts which may be incurred will be caused because these extensions also target Liquid grammars.

 The vscode marketplace has 3 different extensions for Liquid support:

 - Liquid
 - Liquid Languages Support